Using Version Control in Studio Pro

 • Password: the PAT you created – the PAT must include the scopes mx:modelrepository:repo:write, mx:modelrepository:repo:read, and/or mx:modelrepository:write under Model Repository

-If you add files or directories or delete files using Windows Explorer, Studio Pro automatically adds or deletes these from version control, too.
+If you add or delete files (or directories) using Windows Explorer, Studio Pro automatically adds or deletes these from version control too.
+A folder is no longer tracked if all the files in the folder are removed.

 Make sure you use the Export feature of TortoiseGit if you are copying a directory that is already under version control in your app.